 Truth: massage can help prevent injury.

-The greatest importance of sports massage (to me) is to prevent injury in both human and equine alike.
+The greatest importance of animal massage therapy, whether it is sports massage, acupressure, or craniosacral therapy is to prevent injury in both human and equine alike.
 We have all been there, feeling a bit tight and then moving just the wrong way to back our neck or back go out on us.
 Basically we’re out of commission for at least a week because we didn’t listen to our bodies.
 Horses are naturally stoic animals and hide their pain.
 They may give some indications such as sudden girthiness, cold back, head tossing, or stumbling.
 These don’t always mean muscle pain or soreness, however.
 But by the time they are showing symptoms the discomfort level is usually pretty great.

-Regular sports massage finds and removes muscle spasms before they can become a larger issue, affecting health or vertebrae.
-More, the massage therapist becomes deeply familiar with your horse and touches areas not normally seen or touched regularly (think inside the elbow groove).
+Regular equine massage finds and removes muscle spasms and painful knots before they can become a larger issue, affecting health or vertebrae of your horse.
+More, the massage therapist becomes deeply familiar with your horse and touches areas not normally seen or touched regularly.
 Thus, we may find something that you did not notice.
 This is a huge benefit in preventative health.
 We inform the owners who can then address the issue themselves or contact their veterinarian.

 Misconception: Anyone Can Massage a Horse